sailor-green/Kython/README.rst

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-| See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+| See the file "LICENCE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

 All trademarks referenced herein are property of their respective holders.